-Our analysis of WBRH as a whole begins on page 13.
+Our analysis of WBRH as a whole begins on page 14 and includes the Statement of Net Position and the Statement of Activities.
 These statements help to illustrate the status of WBRH resulting from the year's activities.
 The statements include all assets and liabilities using the accrual basis of accounting.
 In this method, all of the current year's revenues and expenses are taken into account regardless of when cash is paid or received.